 Why not Uglify?

-Uglify is a excelent minifier but you have little control over the results, while with cleanup your coding style remains intact and removal of comments is strictly under your control.
+Uglify is a excelent minifier but you have little control over the results, while with js-cleanup your coding style remains intact and the removal of comments is strictly under your control.

 extensions (see below).

 acornOptions are ignored.
 See more in Whats New section.

 ||Filter or array of filters that determinates which comments should be preserved.